IngAmaury/EEG_UHB_LIBRARY/README.md

 ## ⏬ Install <a name="install"></a>

 > [!NOTE]
-> It is recommended to install in a virtual environment to avoid conflicts with other system libraries.
+> You should install it in a virtual environment to avoid conflicts with other system libraries.
+If you do not know the procedure to do it in a virtual environment go directly to the “Installation in a Python virtual environment” subsection of this “Install” section.

 You can install the library directly from PyPI using pip: